rgrannell1/carp/README.md

 ```
 {
-  "groups": {
   // -- you can choose any group-names, but by default "main" is expected.
   "variables": {
     "requires": [
       /// -- list of variable dependencies
     ]
   },
   programs: {
     "requires": [
       // -- list of program dependencies
     ]
   },
   main: {
     requires: [
       // -- by default, the main group is checked.
 Depend on
       // -- other groups to organise dependencies tidily.
     ]
-    }
   }
 }
 ```